Swim bladder disease: Remedies

 A remedy, which can work within hours, perhaps by countering constipation, is to feed green peas to affected fish.
 Fish surgeons can also adjust the buoyancy of the fish by placing a stone in the swim bladder or performing a partial removal of the bladder.

 In order to prevent this disease, keep the tank as clean as possible, make sure the temperature is slightly higher than normal to aid in digestion, and, most importantly, feed the fish highly nutritious foods.
-By doing maintaining these three factors will give the fish the best chance of not catching this disease.
+Maintaining these three factors will give the fish the best chance of not catching this disease.

 The disease is not contagious, and will not be transmitted to other fish within the same tank.
 It will be best to separate the fish from others so it can better be treated and have its symptoms observed.
-By giving them their own separate space will also aide in recovery.
+By giving them their own separate space will also aid in recovery.
 It is suggested to keep all pebbles, stones, habitat, floras and other fish accessories out of the tank to give the fish the best chance of survival.